ubc-library-rc/intro-static-webpages/components-of-a-website-activity.md

 parent: Website Structure
 ---

-### Add files and folders
+## Adding files and folders

 With that basic understanding of website structure, you will create a folder structure in your GitHub repository that will consist of the components of your website.
 You’ll create a file and folder in your repository and upload a file from your computer to your new folder.

-#### 1. Create a file (index.md)
+### 1. Create a file (index.md)

+Step 1
+{: .label .label-step}
-* In the top-level repository page (which you can navigate to by clicking the &lt;> Code tab), click Add file > Create new file
+In the top-level repository page (which you can navigate to by clicking the &lt;> Code tab), click Add file > Create new file {: .step}

+Step 2
+{: .label .label-step}
-* When prompted to name your file, title it index.md.
+When prompted to name your file, title it index.md.
 This creates an empty text file that GitHub will assume contains Markdown code.
+{: .step}

+Step 3
+{: .label .label-step}
-* Scroll down to the Commit new file section.
-    * We won’t add anything to this new file for now–we’ll do that when we talk about Markdown.
+Scroll down to the Commit new file section.
+We won’t add anything to this new file for now–we’ll do that when we talk about Markdown.
+{: .step}

 #### 2. Create a folder